All posts by Cliff Warner

 The reduced clearances were based on a hazard analysis that was conducted and provided to the subcommittee responsible for overseeing the codes for personal-use residential elevators.

 Inclinator has been installing light curtain sensors as a standard feature since 2015 as a short-term measure while the aforementioned ASME 17.1/CSA B44 was being developed and approved.
-A light curtain detects any obstruction, such as a person, pet or object, that is between the hoistway door and the cab door.
+A light curtain detects any obstruction, such as a person, pet, or object, that is between the hoistway door and the cab door.
 If an obstruction is detected, the cab will not be able to move until it is removed.
 Older elevators can be retrofitted with light curtains to reduce the risk of something becoming trapped between the hoistway door and the cab door.

-To further support this safety initiative, Inclinator Company of America adopted the new code changes to ensure our residential elevators meet only the highest of safety standards on all models as of May 30, 2017.
+To further support this safety initiative, Inclinator Company of America adopted the new code changes to ensure our residential elevators meet only the highest safety standards on all models as of May 30, 2017.

 Home Elevator Size Requirements